 - Write a 500-word piece entitled “15 Lessons Screenwriters and Filmmakers Can Take from ___INSERT FILM OR TV SHOW OF YOUR CHOICE”

-- Fill in the form below, attaching your CV and sample article.
+- Scroll down and click the button below, attaching your resume and sample article.

 What sorts of articles will I be asked to write?

 Our content output varies and can range from articles on story structure, theme, genres and sub-genres to popular listicles and industry analysis and overviews.
 We might commission you to write a piece which will require some research (like 20 Hollywood Literary Management Companies You Must Know About) or we might ask you to do some analysis into a classic film or TV show, and write about your findings (We Timed the Death Sequence in PREDATOR, and this is what we learnt…).
 Work is genuinely varied and we’re ideally looking for multi-skilled writers with broad interests and strong research skills, who can produce a range of great content.

 How often will I be expected to produce an article?

 We run a tight crew here, so if selected and if you keep your form up, you’ll be expected to produce at least 2 articles a month, and potentially more – we might require one a week, every week.
 This may vary, of course, but that’s the loose guide.
 Deadlines will typically be within 7 – 14 days.